Page viewed conversion metrics

 Metric definition

-When you create a page viewed conversion metric, you must first decide:
+When you create a page viewed conversion metric, you first choose the metric aggregation type:

-• Average: “average” is the default analysis method.
-This method calculates the average number of page views per context.
+• Average: the default Average analysis method calculates the average number of page views per context for a given flag variation.
 For metrics you plan to use in funnel metric groups, you must select “Average.”

 • Percentile: you can choose between P50-P99, which represent the 50th through the 99th percentile.
 This method counts the page views per context, then finds the number of page views that fall into the chosen percentile.